-Copco Lake, which covers about 972 surface acres and is about 4.5 miles long, has two-day use sites -Mallard Cove and Copco Cove that each contain a picnic area, two restrooms, and a boat launch with dock (Mallard Cove only).
+Copco Lake, which covers about 972 surface acres and is about 4.5 miles long, has two day use sites - Mallard Cove and Copco Cove- that each contain a picnic area, two restrooms, and a boat launch with dock.
 These sites provide opportunities for picnicking, boating, fishing, and although they are not official campgrounds, dispersed camping occasionally occurs at both locations (PacifiCorp 2004b).
 Table 2-5 summarizes the Copco Lake sites, recreation opportunities, and settings.
 PacifiCorp is responsible for management, maintenance, and funding for all the sites listed in Table 2-5.
+These existing recreation sites are shown in Figure 2-8.